microsoft/CopilotHackathon/challenges/hangperson/hangperson_exercises.md

 * **Aim:** Modify `App.java` to create instances of the game classes and run the main game loop, handling user input and displaying output.
 * **Steps:**
     1. Open `App.java`.
-    2. Use Copilot Chat/Edits/Completion: `# (select App.java) # (select GameEngine.java) /explain Modify the main method to: create a GameEngine instance, call its playGame method, and handle the overall application flow.` (You'll likely need more detailed prompts to handle reading user input from the console and displaying game state).
+    2. Use Copilot Chat/Edits/Completion: `# (select App.java) # (select GameEngine.java) /explain Modify the main method to: create a GameEngine instance, call its playGame method, and handle the overall application flow.` (You'll likely need more detailed prompts to handle reading user input from the console using `java.util.Scanner` and displaying game state).
     3. Focus on getting the basic loop working, relying on the methods already implemented in `GameEngine`, `GameState`, etc.

 ---